 - Students withdrawing from Bryant should file a withdrawal form with the Office of the Registrar and make an appointment with the Undergraduate Advising Office.
 Financial adjustments, if any, and academic standing will be determined in light of the date and reason for this official withdrawal.

 - When leaving the University, students are required to remove all personal property.
-At time of withdrawal/dismissal, the University-leased laptop must be returned.
+At time of withdrawal/dismissal, the University-leased laptop and backpack must be returned.
 Any malicious or careless damage outlined in the laptop contract will be automatically charged to the student’s account.

 - The University makes every effort to protect the personal property of students, but it does not hold itself responsible for losses due to carelessness or to causes over which it has no control.

 - Bryant University reserves the right to modify its tuition rates, to staff courses, to rearrange courses and class hours, to cancel courses scheduled, and to discontinue academic programs as the University deems appropriate.

 - Residence halls are closed and there is limited dining services during Thanksgiving, winter break, spring holidays, and at such other times as the University deems necessary.

 In accordance with the Student Right-to-Know and Campus Security Act of 1991, Bryant University policies and statistics regarding crime on campus may be obtained, upon request, from the Office of Admission.

 There is a no-smoking policy in effect which significantly limits areas where smoking is permitted.